 Now upon preparing this document for presentation to the congregation, I find myself asking the question, “Where do morals come from?”
 One could say that the bible is where we can find teachings of morals, but that, in my opinion, leads to a set of rules and thus a religion, which I believe Christianity is not.
 I found the following article upon searching the web for information on the topic of morals.
 Here is the first part of the article.

-The Bible as moral book
+The Bible as a moral book

-The bible is a large text, but not as large as (for example) Tolkien's Lord of the Rings.
+The bible is a large text, but not as large as (for example) Tolkien’s Lord of the Rings.
 Looking for morals in Lord of the Rings I find many direct morals to learn.
-There are many stories of people, events and actions and from these in any book we can find morals.
-However the Lord of the Rings does not attempt to present itself as a book primarily concerned with morals:
+There are many stories of people, events and actions and from these, in any book, we can find morals.
+However, the Lord of the Rings does not attempt to present itself as a book primarily concerned with morals:

 - Because the people in the book all have their own aims, which are relevant to the topic of the book, and not to anyone outside the scope of the book, which is in “Middle Earth” during times of war.